SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 Creating the player layout is then a matter of dropping more views onto the layout, setting their constraints, and connecting them to the media player controller:

 * To set where the player controller must display videos (if you want to play videos), add a view to your hierarchy, set its class to `SRGMediaPlayerView`, and bind it to the media player controller `view` property.
-* To control playback, you can drop one of the available overlay classes and bind their `mediaPlayerController` property directly in Interface Builder.
-No additional setup (except for appearance and constraints) is ususally required, as those components are automatically synchronized with the controller they have been attached to.
+* You can drop one of the available overlay classes and bind their `mediaPlayerController` property directly in Interface Builder.
+Most views are available for iOS only, as the user experience on tvOS should be standard and based on `SEGMediaPlayerViewController`.
+No additional setup (except for appearance and constraints) is usually required, as those components are automatically synchronized with the controller they have been attached to.
 Built-in overlay classes include most notably:
   * `SRGPlaybackButton`: A play / pause button.
   * `SRGTimeSlider`: A time slider with elapsed and remaining time label support.
   * `SRGPlaybackActivityIndicatorView`: An activity indicator.